amatakos/MNIST-multi-class-SVM/README.md

 # MNIST-multi-class-SVM
-Second project as part of the "Neural Networks - Deep Learning" winter 2019 course.
+Second project as part of the "Neural Networks - Deep Learning" winter 2019 course, offered as a free elective to mathematics students by the Department of Informatics.

 Implemented a multi-class SVM classifier for classification of the digits of the MNIST database.